src-d/blog/content/post/review-programs-with-graphs.md

  This work is particularly interesting example of research for a few reasons:

-* has interesting background —  rooted in  research in physics
+* has an interesting background, rooted in physics research
 * explores structured, graph-based representations
 * includes but goes beyond purely syntactic features
 * model has official open source implementation (open science!)